Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 Much like any other thing in your organization, the extent of your customer success manager’s success too can be gauged.

-For this very purpose, you will have to define customer success KPIs.
+For this very purpose, you will have to define customer success KPIs and identify customer success resources.

 Following are the most-effective ways of measuring your Customer Success Management: